 Harvesting broccoli sprouts and microgreens

 If you’re growing broccoli sprouts, they’re ready to eat soon after germination takes place.
 But, if you’re growing microgreens, allow the seedlings to grow until they form their first true leaves (see above).
 Then, use a sharp pair of scissors or micro-tip pruners to make your harvest.
 Give them a rinse under cool running water and enjoy.
 For longer storage, don’t rinse the harvested microgreens.
-Instead, pack them in a plastic zipper-top bag and put them in the fridge where they’ll last for 4 or 5 days.
+Instead, pack them in a plastic zipper-top bag and put them in the refrigerator where they’ll last for 4 or 5 days.
 Rinse just before eating.

 Great books on sprout and microgreen growing: